ermolova/git-example/README.md

 ##To create a new repository

-1. Create pub repository in Github, dont initialize
+1. Create pub repository in Github, dont initialize.
 2. Create a new projcect in cloud 9.
 Give it the same name (Log in to C9 with same credenials)
 3. In a Cloud 9 terminal: